Kwame Onwuachi: Restaurant career

 In 2015, Onwuachi was a contestant on Bravo's culinary TV show, Top Chef: California placing sixth.

 In November 2016, he opened a restaurant in a converted townhouse in the Shaw neighborhood of Washington, D.C., called Shaw Bijou.
 The reviews were mixed, and critics questioned whether it was worth the price.
 After two months, Onwuachi scaled back the menu and reduced prices to better align with customer desires, but it was closed by the primary investor in January 2017.

 In late 2017, he opened "Kith and Kin", serving Afro-Caribbean cuisine influenced by his family ties to Louisiana, Jamaica, Trinidad, and Nigeria.
 The restaurant was reviewed by The Washington Post and the Michelin Guide.
 In July 2020, Onwuachi resigned his position at Kith and Kin to pursue opening his own restaurant.

 In November 2022, Onwuachi opened Tatiana in NYC's Lincoln Center.
 The restaurant offers a fusion between flavors of the Caribbean, Africa, and the American South.
 Within its first six months, Tatiana was reviewed by outlets including The New York Times, Eater, and Food & Wine Magazine.

 In September 2024, Onwauchi opened up Dōgon in Washington, D.C., a restaurant serving food which is a fusion of cuisines from Africa and the African diaspora, as well as some dishes that are local to the D.C. area.
 In September 2025, The New York Times named it as one of the 50 best restaurants in the United States.

+In April 2026, Onwuachi opened Maroon at the Sahara Las Vegas on the Las Vegas Strip.